fdietze/website/improving-the-hacker-news-ranking-algorithm/improving-the-hacker-news-ranking-algorithm.md

 We proposed a small modification to the Hacker News ranking formula, which turns the positive feedback loop into a balancing feedback loop: Dividing the result of the formula by the number of views a submission receives.

 We already evaluated the effectiveness of this approach with oversimplified proof-of-concept simulations.
 And the results are quite promising.
 But there's more work to do.
-Currently, we're working on a simulation with the goal to behave the same as Hacker News in reality.
+Currently, we're working on a more realistic simulation with the goal to behave the same as Hacker News in reality - including a new-page.
 If we're accurate enough, we can evaluate how different formulas change the resulting front-page.
 But more on that in the future.

 Thanks for reading.
 We appreciate any feedback and ideas.
 Please get in touch!